mpcodebase2/CIS6005--Abalone-application/README.md

 pip install Flask streamlit scikit-learn

-**The pre-trained model file (.pkl file) has to be imported into the root directory before executing teh application**

 ### Running the Application

+The pre-trained model file **(.pkl file)** has to be imported into the root directory before executing the application

-Step 1: Start the Flask Backend
+Step 1: Start the Flask Backend - **python app.py**

-python app.py

-Step 2: Open a new terminal  & Start the Streamlit Frontend
+Step 2: Open a new terminal  & Start the Streamlit Frontend - **streamlit run forms.py**

-streamlit run forms.py

 **How to Use**